Optec Home > Astronomy > Resources >

 Professor John Kielkopf of the University of Louisville and Moore Observatory and his team have developed XmCCD - Linux Software for Astronomical CCD Camera Control software.
 This software supports many cameras and the IFW and IFW 3" filter wheels.

-Click the banner above or here to visit the XmCCD webpage.
+Click the banner above or here to visit the XmCCD website.